Notarial Services for Individuals

 When the receiving jurisdiction is not a party of the Apostille Convention and the foreign recipient requires verification of my signature and seal, then consular legalisation must be applied for.

 The foreign lawyer in the receiving jurisdiction must verify whether the documentation will need to be sent to the appropriate Embassy in London for legalisation.
-If it does then I can assist with this, if you wish.

 The first step in the process is sending my notarial certificate, with the necessary documentation, to the Foreign Commonwealth and Development Office (FCDO), where my signature and seal are certified.

+The next stage is contacting the Embassy in London.
+Fees for the consulate process frequently vary.
 As above, disbursements will be charged.
-This process takes extra time, and how long depends on the Embassy’s workload.
+This process takes extra time, and how long depends on the particular embassy and their workload.

 What Clients Say